Assistant Secretary: Dermot Mulligan

 - North/South issues and InterTrade Ireland, involving responsibilities for enterprise, innovation and research at all-island level.

 - Intellectual Property policy and administration, to ensure Ireland delivers a world class IP management service.
 This mandate includes the Patents Office in Kilkenny

-- Leading at EU level for all Departments on research and innovation including FP7/Horizon 2020.
+- Leading at EU level for all Departments on research and innovation including Horizon 2020/FP 9.